rfo909/RForth/README.md

 and returns an address (int), which is used with the actual call, "native".

 Implemented a NATIVE word (defined in ACode.txt) handles this, both compile mode and interpreted.
 It takes the name of the native word from the input as follows (pX are parameters).
-Native words always return a value on the stack.

 ```
 : testNative p1 p2 ..
 NATIVE test . ;
 ```

 This implementation has two purposes: the "nativec" at compile time detects when trying to call an invalid native function, and it speeds up the actual call, as it returns an index into the list of native functions, which is what the "native" op expects.
-This means the actual call is faster than the compile step.
+This makes the actual call quite faster than the compile step.